ignacio1511/GAS-Telegram-Bot/README.md

 ## Documentation

 This Chatbot was developed to process payements and manage client's subscriptions for an online soccer comunity.

-The code was deveopled in Google Appscript and conected to a Google Sheets.
+The code was deveopled in Google Apps Script and conected to a Google Sheets.
 We used a webhook to conect the bot with the Telegram API.
-It runs 24/7 withour the need of using a cloud server.
+It runs without the need of using a cloud server.

 Functionalities
 - Menu with customizable information